mnek1t/Sport-Store_ASP_NET_CORE/step-1.md

 </summary>

-- Change the `HomeController` class according to following code.
+- Change the `HomeController` class according to following code:

 ```
 using Microsoft.AspNetCore.Mvc;